DarkTechnomancer/darktechnomancer.github.io/README.md

 These are functions used to wait for a period of time before executing more code.
 Sleep is simple enough, you just wait for a predefined number of milliseconds.
 I'll cover nextWrite in more detail when I talk about ports.

     await  ns.grow(server,  {additionalMsec:  ms});
 The key aspect here is `additionalMsec`.
 The H/G/W functions can take an extra optional argument called "opts" which has three special options that modify the behavior.
 It has to be a dictionary (hence the {} braces surrounding the argument) and the options are `additionalMsec`, `stock`, and `threads`.
-We'll ignore `stock` for now and just look at the other two. `threads` lets you tell the operation to use fewer threads than the script running it.
+We'll ignore `stock` for now and just look at the other two. `threads` lets you tell the task to use fewer threads than the script running it.
 What for?
 I don't know.
-Moving on. `additionalMsec` lets you add a number of milliseconds as a delay, forcing the operation to take that much longer.
+Moving on. `additionalMsec` lets you add a number of milliseconds as a delay, forcing the task to take that much longer.

-This has two advantages: First, additionalMsec is much more accurate than sleep, I won't get into why since it involves some of the deeper code stuff that defines game behavior, but just take my word for it.
+This has two advantages: First, additionalMsec is much more predictable than sleep, I won't get into why since it involves some of the deeper code stuff that defines game behavior, but just take my word for it.
 Second, it means that it will use the state of the server the moment the script is run, instead of checking after sleeping for a delay.
-This is *huge* for avoiding collisions, as it gives you much finer control over when an operation starts and ends.
+This is *huge* for avoiding collisions, as it gives you much finer control over when an task starts and ends.
 #### Thread functions

     ns.hackAnalyze(target);